 Improving quality education in 140 schools

-In 2016 FCA also secured funding from UNICEF to implement a project aimed at improving the quality of education in 140 schools in the least well performing seven districts in South-West and West Nile regions.
+FCA has secured funding from UNICEF to implement a project aimed at improving the quality of education in 140 schools in the least well performing seven districts in South-West and West Nile regions.
 The project focuses on improving teachers’ competence through mentoring and coaching, classroom management and increasing parents’ involvement in school activities.